dshovchko/inline-formatting-context/README.md

-# inline-formatting-context
-An introduction to the inline formatting context.
-Explores line-height and vertical-align properties, as well as the font metrics.
-Understand how text is rendered on screen, and how to control it with CSS.
+# An introduction to the inline formatting context

+Install the project dependencies:

+`npm install`

+Then build the project content and open it in a browser using the command:

+`npm start`